Virtual Coulomb branch and vertex functions: Introduction

+Let $\widetilde V^{(\tau(s))} (X; Q)$ be the renormalized vertex function obtained from $V^{(\tau(s))}(X; Q)$ by the multiplication of a prefactor (see Definition \ref{Defn-vertex}).
 The quantum $q$-difference module generated by the descendent vertex functions can also be described in terms of the virtual Coulomb branch.
 As a corollary, the Bethe algebras are also described.

 \begin{Theorem}[Theorem \ref{Thm-D-mod-nonab}]